Other Common Names: Ounce

 Genus & Species: Panthera uncia

-Listed as Endangered on the IUCN Red List.
+Listed as Vulnerable on the IUCN Red List.

 Rocky mountainous areas.
 In summer, usually at or above the tree line.
 Reported as high as 21,840 feet.
 Lower elevations in winter.